-- A user may not delete or change the user code of the SAME or HIGHER authority than which he is assigned. - A user may only ADD users to a LOWER authority level. - A user may assign access codes only to those partitions to which the user adding the code has access.
-(Ex. a user with access to only partition 1 cannot assign codes in partition 2.) - The only way to assign a user's authority level is by using the "Add a User" procedure.
-To change a user's authority level, that user must first be deleted, and then added again. - A user can only be DELETED or CHANGED from within the partition he is assigned. - User numbers must be entered as 3-digit entries.
-Single digit user numbers must be preceded by a "00" (example, 003, 004, etc.).
-Security codes are entered as 4-digit numbers. - Before assigning a security code, be sure it does not conflict with any DURESS code.
+- A user may not delete or change the user code of the same or higher authority than which he is assigned. - A user may only add users to a lower authority level. - A user may assign access codes only to those partitions to which the user adding the code has access. (e.g., a user with access to only partition 1 cannot assign codes in partition 2.) - The only way to assign a user's authority level is by using the Add A User procedure.
+To change a user's authority level, that user must first be deleted, then added again. - A user can only be deleted or changed from within the partition to which the user is assigned. - User numbers must be entered as 2-digit entries.
+Single digit user numbers must be preceded by a 0 (example, 03, 04, etc.).
+Security codes are entered as 4-digit numbers. - Before assigning a security code, be sure it does not conflict with any Duress code.

-Note: When adding, changing or deleting users, all other alpha keypads in that partition will display "User Edit Mode - Please Stand By", and key depressions (except Panic) at those keypads will be ignored.
+Note: When adding, changing or deleting users, all other alpha keypads in that partition will display, USER EDIT MODE - PLEASE STAND BY, and key depressions (except Panic) at those keypads will be ignored.
 Panic key depressions will cause an alarm and terminate user entry.